groovybits/rsllm/README.md

 - freeform input options for the LLM to figure out what the user wants to do.
 - dynamic code generation of python for new tasks on the fly like video processing? risks?
 - iterations and multi-generational output with outlines leading to multiple passes till a final result is reached.
+- Speech to Tet with Whisper Candle for audio input for sending commands to the LLM for conversational AI.

 ## Contributing